-The transfers from Florence Peretola airport to our first hotel destination will be at noon and 2:30pm.
+The transfers from Florence Peretola airport to our first hotel destination will be at 2 pm.
 For all other arrival times: the hotel is located 4 km. outside of Pistoia.
 It is about 35 minutes by taxi from the Florence airport or 50 minutes by train and taxi from the Florence train station.
 Upon request we will send you detailed arrival instructions.

 You are allowed one suitcase and one carry-on bag.
 If you exceed this limit there may not be space in the coach to transport your excess luggage and it will be at your own expense to have it transported throughout the tour.
 We suggest that you bring a daypack for carrying water, guide books, jacket, rain gear, etc.

 Most medieval towns were built as hilltop fortifications, so you will find a lot of uphill walking.
 Be prepared to spend a few hours a day on your feet.
 This tour is not suited for anyone who has problems with knees, back, heart, obesity or those who cannot manage steps and moderate inclines.
 Age is not important as long as you are reasonably fit and a good walker.
 If you have any difficulty walking this is not the right tour for you.

 Days 1 – 11 by air-conditioned coach

 Are located in quiet locations within historic districts or a short distance outside the city walls.
 European hotel rooms are generally smaller than those in the U.S., and have one queen bed or two single beds, with private bath.

 10. SINGLE TRAVELERS

 We have space available for one or two singles on each of our tours.
 They are provided with single-use double rooms.
 The additional single supplement cost is 400 euros.
 Please contact us for availability prior to booking.